-The current ratio is an indication of how much cash and other liquid assets (receivables and marketable securities) a provider has available, as compared with their current liabilities, i.e., it is one indicator whether the provider has funds to pay its bills on time.
+The current ratio is an indication of how much cash and other liquid assets (receivables and marketable securities) a provider has available, as compared with their current liabilities.
+It is an indicator of whether the provider has funds to pay its bills on time.
 Generally, the higher the ratio, the better the situation of the provider.
 The spread of the current ratio is shown in Table 2.